 As market researchers seek to capture consumers in their “natural habitat” in order to gain more accurate results and to glean deeper insights, many are looking to Virtual Reality (VR systems).
 Some marketers are even commenting they would like to try VR in fieldwork for questions about in-store experiences, product outloook, package testing, etc.

 In fact, in a presentation on Virtual Reality by Alexandra Chirilov (Joint Head of the Global GfK Preference Modelling Hub, GfK), Chirilov mentioned that survey participants had overwhelming positive feedback from the VR questionnaire compared to the standard one.
-Since the idea of VR is still new to many people, we expect it to become more popular in 2018, not only in market research but in industries around the world.
+Since the idea of VR is still new to many people, we expect it to become more popular throughout the year, not only in market research but in industries around the world.

 Many in the industry are developing tools for clients.
 These tools range from survey builders, to feasibility and price estimation tools, to report makers.
 Moreover, it isn’t just big name companies doing it.
 In order to keep up with the times, small to mid size market research companies are also releasing their own DIY tools for clients.